rselbach/jwtdebug/docs/CONFIG.md

 The tool loads configuration from exactly one file, chosen in this order:

-1. Path specified with `-config` flag.
+1. Path specified with `--config` flag.
 2. `~/.jwtdebug.json` (user home directory).
 3. `~/.config/jwtdebug.json`.
 4. `~/.config/jwtdebug/config.json`.